Hi my name is Rocky and I am the school dog!

 Rocky is currently 9 weeks old and has started coming into school today, to get used to his surroundings.
 Whilst he is so young he will remain in the office areas and not have too much interaction with the children.
 He will be able to become accustomed to his new surroundings from the start and will ‘grow up’ as part of South Farnborough Junior School.
 Rocky will be introduced to the children safely and slowly over a period of months.

 Rocky will be undergoing training, to ensure he is well-trained for being around children.
-We have selected Canine Assisted Learning https://www.canineassistedlearning.com/ to work with who will work with us to teach Rocky to become an ‘Affiliated Learning Dog’.
+Rocky will become an ‘Affiliated Learning Dog’.

 We wish to reassure parents and carers that we have undertaken a thorough risk assessment as well as a significant amount of research into the advantages of having a school dog and believe the positive effects of such demonstrably outweigh any negatives.